mlan/docker-asterisk/README.md

 ## Persistent storage

 By default, docker will store the configuration and run data within the container.
-This has the drawback that the configuration and state of the applications are lost together with the container should it be deleted.
-It can therefore be a good idea to use docker volumes and mount the configuration and spool directories directories there so that the data will survive a container deletion.
+This has the drawback that the configuration and state of the applications are lost together with the container, should it be deleted.
+It can therefore be a good idea to use docker volumes and mount the configuration and spool directories directories on such volumes so that the data will survive a container deletion.

 To facilitate such approach, to achieve persistent storage, the configuration and spool directories of the services has been consolidated under `/srv`.
-The applications running inside the container still finds files in their usual locations since symbolic links are there pointing back to `/srv`.
+The applications running inside the container still finds files in their usual locations since symbolic links are placed in these locations pointing back to `/srv`.
 With this approach simply mounting a docker volume at `/srv` let you keep application configuration and state persistent.

-The volume `tele-conf` in the [demo](#docker-compose-example) described above achieves this.
+The volume `tele-conf` in the [demo](#docker-compose-example), described above, achieves this.
 An other way would be to run the container like this:

 ```
 docker run -d -v tele-conf:/srv ... mlan/asterisk
 ```

-## Initialization procedure
+## Seeding procedure

 The `mlan/asterisk` image is built with sample configuration files placed in a seeding directory.
 The directories where the applications look for configuration files are empty.
 When the container is started the configuration directory, `etc/asterisk` , is scanned.
 If it is found to be empty, sample configuration files from the seeding directory are copied to the configuration directory.

-The initialization procedure will leave any existing configuration untouched.
+The seeding procedure will leave any existing configuration untouched.
 If configuration files are found, nothing is copied or modified during start up.
 Only when `etc/asterisk` is found to be empty, will seeding files be copied.
 This behavior should keep your conflagration safe also when upgrading to a new version of the `mlan/asterisk` image.
-Should a new version of the `mlan/asterisk` image come with interesting update to any sample configuration file, it need to manually be copied or merged with the present configuration files.
+Should a new version of the `mlan/asterisk` image come with interesting update to any sample configuration file, it needs to manually be copied or merged with the present configuration files.

 ## Logging `SYSLOG_LEVEL`